 How Votiro Can Support Your Zero-Day Threat Protection Strategy

 At Votiro, we know you don’t have time to wait around for a detection-based solution to pick up on a zero-day threat.
-With our Secure File Gateway solution, our proprietary Positive Selection technology sanitizes every file before it ever hits your inbox.
+With our Votiro Cloud solution, our proprietary Positive Selection technology sanitizes every file before it ever hits your inbox.
 This way, your organization can stay safe and secure without an attack disrupting anyone’s productivity flow.
 Ready to learn more?
 Schedule a demo with us today to see our solution in action.
 Or, feel free to contact us today to speak with a member of our team.